 To date, we have not generated any income from operations.
-As of June 30, 2023, we have an accumulated deficit of \$902.4 million, primarily as a result of expenditures for research and development, general and administrative expenses and net interest expenses from inception to that date.
+As of September 30, 2023, we have an accumulated deficit of \$936.3 million, primarily as a result of expenditures for research and development, general and administrative expenses and net interest expenses from inception to that date.
 Currently, our lead product candidate is in late-stage development but will require additional work and regulatory approval before it can be fully licensed or commercialized.
-Accordingly, we expect to continue to incur substantial losses from operations for the foreseeable future and there can be no assurance that we will ever generate sufficient revenue to achieve and sustain profitability.
-Until we can generate sufficient product revenue, which we may never do, we will need to finance future cash needs through potential collaborative, partnering or other strategic arrangements, as well as through equity offerings, debt financings or a combination of the foregoing.
+Accordingly, we expect to continue to incur substantial losses from operations for the foreseeable future and there can be no assurance that we will ever generate sufficient revenue, which we may never do, we will need to finance future cash needs through potential collaborative, partnering or other strategic arrangements, as well as through equity offerings, debt financings or a combination of the foregoing.